This Is England (song): Release

 The single was released on 7-inch vinyl, backed with "Do It Now", and on 12-inch vinyl format with a different cover and an additional track on side two, titled "Sex Mad Roar".
 Strummer described "This Is England" as his "last great Clash song".

+Critical reception

+John Leland of Spin wrote, "anthemic Brit power the likes of which we haven't heard in years (Billy Bragg notwithstanding).
+It's definitely a rocker, with a ballsy rhythm-guitar line and a football-chant chorus.
+Strummer is in peak psychotic/idealist form."

 Legacy

-"This Is England" was included on The Essential Clash compilation in 2003.
+"This Is England" was included on The Essential Clash career-spanning greatest hits album in 2003.
 In 2006, the single was fully re-released on CD as disc 19 in Singles Box, accompanied by a faithful re-creation of the single's original artwork and the extra track "Sex Mad Roar" from the original 12-inch pressing.
-The single also appears on the 2007 collection The Singles.
-"This is England" is also the only song from Cut the Crap to ever appear on compilations.
+The single also appears on the compilation album The Singles (2007).
+"This is England" is also the only song from Cut the Crap to ever appear on compilation albums.

 Track listing

+All tracks written by Joe Strummer and Bernard Rhodes.